mpi4py/mpi4py/docs/source/usrman/tutorial.rst

   :const:`None`.

   Global reduction operations :meth:`reduce()` and :meth:`allreduce()`
-  are naively implemented, the reduction is actually done at the designated root process or all processes.
+  are naively implemented; the reduction is actually done at the designated root process or all processes.

 * Communication of buffer-provider objects